 A: Generally, when an individual is arrested they will be taken to a local law enforcement station for processing and booking.
 Processing and booking include fingerprinting, pictures, and nation-wide computer database searches.
-It can take many hours, but in smaller jails, it generally happens more quickly.
+It can take many hours, (up to 4) but in smaller jails, it generally happens more quickly.
 Bail cannot be arranged until the arrest process is complete.

 Q: WHAT IS “O.R.”?